Congratulations! If you’re reading this article, you’ve likely made the decision to start an LLC in Minnesota.

 Your LLC can’t act as its own registered agent in the state of Minnesota and your registered agent must have a physical street address within the state of Minnesota.

-There are a lot of risks and costs you may incur by not using a registered agent service.
+You invite a lot of risks and costs by not using a registered agent service.
 Your information could be used to steal your identity, you could miss important official mail and legal documents like Service of Process and then not be able to defend yourself from lawsuits, or you could even lose your business.
 For these reasons, I always suggest that new LLCs use a registered agent service.

-If you’d like to use a professional service to make your life easier and keep your personal information secure, click here to read my guide on the best Minnesota registered agent service.
+If you’d like to use a professional service to make your life easier and keep your personal information secure, read my guide on the best Minnesota registered agent service.

 4. Choose Your LLC Address

 The name for your LLC isn’t the only piece of information you must enter onto your Articles of Organization form.
-The address that you put on the Articles of Organization form is just as important as the LLC name you will register with the Secretary of State and the address will be listed on the public record for anyone to access online, just like the name of your Minnesota LLC.
+The address that you put on the Articles of Organization form is just as important as the LLC name you register with the Secretary of State.
+The address will be listed on the public record for anyone to access online, just like the name of your Minnesota LLC.
 This is the address where your business will receive official mail and important legal notices, as well.

-If you’ve chosen to use a registered agent service then they will register their address with the Minnesota Secretary of State, rather than yours.
+If you use a registered agent service, they will register their address, rather than yours, with the Minnesota Secretary of State.
 Furthermore, the address they list can’t be traced back to you or your name, thus keeping your identity safe and protecting your privacy.

 Once everything is filled out on your form and you’ve checked the information on it for accuracy, it’s time to sign and file your LLC’s Articles of Organization form.